confluentinc/ksql/docs/installation/server-config/security.rst

         ksql.schema.registry.url=https://<host-name-of-schema-registry>:<ssl-port>

 #.
+Specify any SSL or SASL configuration the Schema Registry client requires using the ``KSQL_OPTS``
+   environment variable.

-If the Schema Registry's SSL certificate is not signed by a CA that is recognized by the JVM by default, then you
-   must provide a suitable truststore when starting KSQL via the command line:
+   For example, if the Schema Registry's SSL certificate is not signed by a CA that is recognized by the JVM by default, then you can provide a suitable truststore when starting KSQL via the command line:

    .. code:: bash